How to Automate Your Accounts Receivable Process

-Keep reading to learn how to turn today's manual Accounts Receivable (A/R) function into an automated, well-oiled machine.
+Keep reading to learn how to turn today's manual accounts receivable process into an automated, well-oiled machine.

 When moving from a manual to an automated accounts receivable process, it's critical to start the journey in an all-encompassing, collaborative way.

 Imagine a pilot landing a plane in a busy airport.
-Before descending the plane, the pilot will take into account any conditions that could affect the landing.
-She will communicate with an air traffic controller to confirm expectations.
+Before descending the plane, the pilot will consider any conditions that could affect the landing.
+Then, they will communicate with an air traffic controller to confirm expectations.

-Wherever possible, pilots take in all the inputs at their disposal and collaborate with others in order to insure a safe landing.
-Finance leaders should aim to do the same with A/R automation.
+Wherever possible, pilots take in all the inputs at their disposal and collaborate with others to ensure a safe landing.
+Finance leaders should aim to do the same with AR automation.

-- Start with a clear goal in mind.
-Do you want to simplify processes, automate tasks, gain insight, etc.?
+- Start with a clear goal in mind for AR management.
+For example, do you want to simplify processes, automate tasks, or gain insight with enhanced analytics?
 The answer will determine your next steps.

 - Build a team of omnivores.
-Look for people from varied backgrounds, that are comfortable trying new tools and approaches, and bias toward smart action steps rather than becoming mired in analysis.
+Look for people from varied backgrounds that are comfortable trying new tools and approaches.
+They should be open to smart action steps rather than mired in analysis and legacy systems.

 - Make cross-collaboration a norm.
 When people work together, they better understand each other's challenges and capabilities, which improves collaboration.

 - Encourage experiments.
-You might not find the digital tools that work for your team on the first try, and that's okay.
-Identify small projects for quick experiments and shorter feedback cycles.
+You might not find the AR automation tool that works for your team on the first try, and that's okay.
+Instead, identify small projects for quick experiments and shorter feedback cycles.

-In order to improve any process, it’s imperative to understand how it currently works.
-Otherwise you might slap uninformed “solutions” on a problem - and lose opportunities to improve.
+To improve any AR management process, it's imperative to understand how it currently works.
+Otherwise, you might slap uninformed "solutions" on a problem — and miss opportunities to truly enhance the AR process.

-Given that, you’ll need to map out the entire A/R workflow.
-This may be the most time-consuming part of the exercise, especially if you business has layers of invoicing complexity.
+The first step in any digital transformation project is to map out the entire workflow, key objectives, and urgent bottlenecks.
+This may be the most time-consuming part of the exercise, especially if your business has layers of invoicing complexity.

-Use these questions to help you document your A/R process:
+11 questions to help you document your AR process:

-- How does A/R receive information on customers and invoices?
+- How does the AR team receive information on customers and invoices?